5upernova-heng/EventManager-Frontend/README.md

 ### To Do List

+Essiencial

 1. Event form change:
-   1. Use another tab to represent temp event
+   1. Group Page
-   2. Owner and Participants(show when category == course/test/group)
+   1. Owner and Participants(show when category == course/test/group)
 2. Map:
    1. Add passby nodes;
    2. The result of routes;
    3. Show inside view of some buildings;
+   4. support different screen size
 3. With backend:
    1. Remind Fetcher
    1. Call route searching after remind